 Supervised practice in a professional organization or institution.
 The equivalent of nine or eighteen laboratory hours a week for one semester.
-May be repeated for credit by doctoral students.
+Health Education 397P and Prevention Science 397P may not both be counted.
 Prerequisite: Graduate standing and admission by internship committee.